rowyio/rowy/README.md

 </p>

 <h1 align="center">
-✨ GCP as easy as ABC ✨ <br>
+✨ Modern Backend Stack ✨ <br/>
 </h1>
 <h3 align="center">
-Build on Google Cloud Platform in minutes
+Build prototypes that scale on Google Cloud Platform in minutes
 </h3>
 <p align="center">
 Manage Firestore data in a spreadsheet-like UI, write Cloud Functions effortlessly in the browser, and connect to your favorite third party platforms such as SendGrid, Twilio, Algolia, Slack and more.